bmixonba/vpn-osint/blog/LetsVPN/README.md

 ## Key Findings

+* LetsVPN has been targeted by censored and impersonated by multiple attackers

-* Investigated 8 LetsVPN clones
+* Investigated 14 LetsVPN clones

 * Two of the APKs are msi files, two are "exe" files, and the remaining are APKs files